 Dr. Cibirka is a tenured faculty member in the College of Dental Medicine, Department of Oral Rehabilitation.
 Dr. Cibirka has lectured nationally and internationally on the subjects of advanced technology and education, dental and orofacial implants, maxillofacial reconstructions, forensics, and biocompatibility.

-Vice Provost's Staff
+Meet the Vice Provost's Staff

 Enrollment Services Manager

 The Office of Vice Provost is responsible for the leadership of the academic support units at Georgia Regents University.
 The Vice Provost works to advise and support day to day activities of the Office of the Executive Vice President and Provost, and acts on behalf of the Provost in the Provost's absence.
 The Vice Provost functions as a chief of staff and, as a faculty member, functions as a liaison to the Deans, Executive Officers, and others; interprets policy and procedures to advise Deans and units on University policies and procedures.

 The Office of the Vice Provost has the following responsibilities:

 1. Provide leadership and strategic guidance to the Division of Enrollment Management.

 a.
 The position is responsible for the Office of Admissions.
 This office must be an extremely successful, customer friendly operation targeting recruitments of a high quality enrollment cohort achieving the targets established and reflective of a comprehensive research university.
 The operations of this office must be highly efficient, optimize the utilization and cross purposing of personnel across campuses and other units while achieving exceptional quality metrics.